-For Karena Dawn and Katrina Scott of Tone It Up, a post-hangover morning starts with drinking Ginger Kombucha.
+For Karena Dawn and Katrina Scott of Tone It Up, a post-hangover morning starts with drinking ginger kombucha.
 "If you drank a bit too much the night before, you're likely feeling nauseous and queasy the next morning," says Dawn.
-"Don't go for the sugary sports drinks, and grab a Kombucha instead—we recommend the ginger infused.
-Kombucha is an alkaline forming food, which reduces the level of acid in your stomach that comes from drinking.
+"Don't go for the sugary sports drinks, and grab a Kombucha instead—we recommend the ginger-infused.
+Kombucha is an alkaline-forming food, which reduces the level of acid in your stomach that comes from drinking.
 The slight carbonation combined with your now balanced alkaline levels will help reduce an upset stomach.
-Not to mention ginger helps soothes nausea, so you'll be covered twice over."
+Not to mention ginger help soothes nausea, so you'll be covered twice over."

 For nausea, Levey turns to homeopathic pellets: "If you're feeling nauseous, have a bottle of Ipecacuanha homeopathic pellets," she recommends.
 "You just keep them under your tongue until they dissolve.
 It has always worked for me and ensures I'm ready for brunch without fail."